janvdbroek/Generalized-Linear-Models/Answer-logreg2.md

     ##                   2.5 %     97.5 %
     ## (Intercept) -28.2865831 -6.7577637
     ## height        0.0303029  0.1606951

 ## 1g
+Those values for the parameter of height for which the likelihood ratio w.r.t. the maximum likelihood estimate is smaller than 7.

+## 1h

 The occurence of osteochondrosis was analysed using a logistic regression model with food, ground and height as independent variables.